samwijayag/User-generator/README.md

 ## Info

-This app fetches data from an API and outputs random users onto the screen
+This app fetches data from an API and outputs random users onto the screen.
+Generates new users each page refresh.
+Filter's through user's names on search input.

 #### Tools used on this app: